Medicare & Medicaid

 This flawed approach means that “physicians’ ability to leverage their participation in these quality improvement efforts for MIPS and engage in continuous learning has been limited.”

-Learn about how you can take part in the fight to fix Medicare on behalf of your patients and practices at the AMA's Fix Medicare Now website.
+Learn how physicians can take part in the fight to reform Medicare on behalf of your patients and practices at the AMA's Fix Medicare Now website

-Why it’s important: Clinical data registries provide timely feedback to participating clinicians on patient outcomes and the quality of care they provide to patients.
-The dynamic feedback provided by registries allows physicians to identify weaknesses and implement changes—often in real time—that create high-value care and track improvements over time.
+Clinical data registries provide timely feedback to participating clinicians on patient outcomes and the quality of care they provide to patients.
+The dynamic feedback that registries provide enables physicians to identify weaknesses and implement changes—often in real time—that create high-value care and track improvements over time.

 “Well-designed clinical data registries, with access to claims data, incorporate all the elements of value-based care under MIPS: quality, cost, health information technology, and improvement activities,” the AMA explains, noting that CMS has failed “to recognize their overarching benefits.”